ShubhamSanskar/ShubhamSanskar/README.md

 - 👋 Hi, I’m @ShubhamSanskar
 - 👀 I’m interested in coding and research
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analytics and Data Training
 - 📫 How to reach me ...

 <!---